blackfengx/reel-review/docs/api-design.md

  * Response shape (JSON):
    ```
    {
-      "message": "Token has been successfully deleted and user has been logged out. t"
+      "message": "Token has been successfully deleted and user has been logged out."
    }